kaetschap/100-days-of-code/r1-log.md

 Started working on the "CatPhotoApp" by freeCodeCamp.

 ### R1D2
 Finished working on the "CatPhotoApp" by freeCodeCamp.
+STarted building a tribute page at https://codepen.io/Kaetschap/pen/veNjjZ.